mainmatter/ember-simple-auth/packages/simple-auth/README.md

 #### Implementing a custom Authorizer

 Besides the option to use one of the predefined authorizers from the extension libraries, it is easy to implement custom authorizers as well.
-All that is necessary is to extend the base authorizer and implement one method (see the [API docs for `Authorizers.Base`](http://simple-auth.simplabs.com/simple-auth-api-docs.html#Ember-SimpleAuth-Authorizers-Base)).
+All you have to do is to extend the base authorizer and implement one method (see the [API docs for `Authorizers.Base`](http://simple-auth.simplabs.com/simple-auth-api-docs.html#Ember-SimpleAuth-Authorizers-Base)).

-To use a custom authorizer, register it with Ember's container and configure it in the global configuration hash:
+To use a custom authorizer, register it with Ember's container and configure it in the global configuration object:

 ```js
 import Base from 'simple-auth/authorizers/base';